pillowlab/multilinearRegression/README.md

 ### Algorithms ###

-There are two basic approaches to solving the optimization problem for $\hat w$:
+There are implementations of two different methods for solving the optimization problem for $\hat w$:

 - **Alternating coordinate ascent** - this involves alternating between closed-form updates for $U$ and $V$ until convergence.

 - **Joint ascent** - direct simultaneous gradient ascent on $U$ and $V$.

+See `demo1_testBilinearRegress.m` for a speed comparison; the optimal method seems to depend on the choice of dimensions and rank.